spicetify/docs/src/content/docs/modules/index.md

 ### Updates

 The store shows what has a newer version, and **Update all** installs them in dependency order.
 Nothing updates behind your back.

+Modules declare compatible dependency ranges, so installing or updating one first resolves the exact versions it needs.
+Dependencies are installed before their dependants, and an incompatible set is reported instead of relying on whichever module happened to load first.

 ### Backups